-The accompanying consolidated financial statements have been prepared in accordance with GAAP.
+The accompanying consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP").
 The preparation of the consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent liabilities and the reported amounts of expenses in the consolidated financial statements and the accompanying notes.
-On an ongoing basis, management evaluates its estimates, including those related to sales return reserves, clinical trial accruals, fair value of assets and liabilities, income taxes, and stock-based compensation.
+On an ongoing basis, management evaluates its estimates, including those related to clinical trial accruals, fair value of assets and liabilities, income taxes, and stock-based compensation.
 Management bases its estimates on historical experience and on various other market-specific and relevant assumptions that management believes to be reasonable under the circumstances.
-Actual results could differ from those estimates
+Actual results could differ from those estimates.